-Royal Aberdeen Golf Club Balgownie Course Review - Golf Monthly
+Royal Aberdeen Golf Club Balgownie Course Review

 Royal Aberdeen Golf Club Balgownie Course Review – Golf Monthly Verdict

 Traditional links golf that will test the very best.
-Regardless of the conditions, this demanding but rewarding game of two halves is always an absolute treat
+Regardless of the conditions, this demanding but rewarding game of two halves is always an absolute treat.
+Architecture and the elements combine to deliver a stern test